Statistical Inference on Tree Swallow Migrations with Random Forests: Localized Hypothesis Testing

-and suppose that we have $N$ such prediction points so that we can form the vector of prediction differences $\hat{d} = (\hat{d}_1, ..., \hat{d}_N)^T$. \citet{mentch2016quantifying} show that when the same subsamples are used to construct the trees in each random forest, the differences $\hat{d}_i$ are themselves infinite-order U-statistics and thus follow the asymptotic distribution in \eqref{eqn:RFdist}.
+Importantly, this result can be utilized to construct formal hypothesis tests of variable importance.
+Suppose we have $p$ covariates $X_1, ..., X_p$ and we want to test the predictive importance (significance) of $X_1$.
+Let $\hat{d}_{i} = R(\bm{x}_{i}) - R_{\pi_1}(\bm{x}_{i})$ denote the difference in predictions between a forest trained on $\mathcal{D}$ and another trained on $\mathcal{D}_{\pi_1}$ in which $X_1$ is permuted.
+Consider $N$ such prediction points with differences denoted by $\hat{d} = (\hat{d}_1, ..., \hat{d}_N)^T$. \citet{mentch2016quantifying} show that when the same subsamples are used to construct the trees in each random forest, the differences are infinite-order U-statistics and thus follow the asymptotic distribution in \eqref{eqn:RFdist}.
 Let $\hat{\Sigma}_d$ be the estimated covariance matrix of the $\hat{d}_i$.
-Then, given our vector of pointwise differences,
+Then, given our vector of pointwise differences, $\hat{d}^T \, \hat{\Sigma}_d^{-1} \, \hat{d} \sim \chi_{N}^{2}$ and we can use this as a test statistic to formally evaluate the hypotheses